tibetan-nlp/lexicon-of-tibetan-verb-stems/README.md

 ## Source Dictionary

-*dictionary.txt* - Original dictionary file passed on by Nathan Hill in 2010.
+- **dictionary.txt**: Original dictionary file passed on by Nathan Hill in 2010.
-*dictionary.xml* - Well-formed XML converted from the original file through various steps, with copula verbs _lags_ and _mchis_ removed.
+- **dictionary.xml**: Well-formed XML converted from the original file through various steps, with copula verbs _lags_ and _mchis_ removed.

 Note that the word "auxiliary" is misspelled as "auxillary" in its use as a tag